jhuapl-boss/boss-oidc/README.md

 This version of boss-oidc only supports Django 1.x.

-Support for Django 2.x exists in the `mozilla` branch.
-Note that it integrates with `mozilla-django-oidc` instead of `django-oidc`.
+Support for Django 2.x and Keycloak 11 exists in the new repo: [boss-oidc2](https://github.com/jhuapl-boss/boss-oidc2)

 Quickstart